linux-lock/bpflock/README.md

 * BPF programs are being updated

-* Tt will be updated soon to use [Cilium ebpf library](https://github.com/cilium/ebpf/) and turned into a small daemon.
+* Programs will be updated soon to use [Cilium ebpf library](https://github.com/cilium/ebpf/) and turned into a small daemon for embedded Linux.

 ## Design